learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ### Manipulating trees under focus

-Now that we can move up and down, let's make a function that modifies the element in the root of the sub-tree that the zipper is focusing on:
+Now that we can move up and down, let's make a function that modifies the element in the root of the subtree that the zipper is focusing on:

 ```{.haskell:hs}
 modify :: (a -> a) -> Zipper a -> Zipper a